FREQUENTLY ASKED QUESTIONS

 To stay up to date on the next steps for the county process, sign up for emails on the county website at sccgov.org/231grant.

-Van Meter Williams Pollack is an award-winning architecture and urban design firm based in San Francisco, Denver, and Minneapolis.
+Van Meter Williams Pollack will be leading the design team for 231 Grant.
+VMWP is an award-winning architecture and urban design firm based in San Francisco, Denver, and Minneapolis.
 VMWP specializes in affordable housing, mixed-use and market-rate housing, master planning, and land use and zoning standards that help communities accommodate change.

 VMWP takes a comprehensive and innovative design approach.
 We integrate client needs into sustainable design solutions that address climate resilience, and social and economic equity, to create beautiful, inspiring communities and places for people to live and thrive.